OfficeDev/office-js-docs-pr/docs/includes/file-get-started-project.md

     > [!NOTE]
     > Chrome (web browser) may continue to indicate the the site's certificate is not trusted, even after you have completed the process described in [Adding Self-Signed Certificates as Trusted Root Certificate](https://github.com/OfficeDev/generator-office/blob/master/src/docs/ssl.md).
 You can disregard this warning in Chrome and can verify that the certificate is trusted by navigating to `https://localhost:3000` in either Internet Explorer or Microsoft Edge.

-3. After your browser loads the add-in page without any certificate errors, you're ready to try out your add-in.
+3. After your browser loads the add-in page without any certificate errors, you're ready test your add-in.

 ## Try it out